-A Rimfire (also called small bore) Silhouette Match consists of shooting a total of 40 steel silhouette targets at various distances using a scoped rimfire rifle.
-Traditionally the match is shot in the standing position at different size animal silhouettes at 40, 60, 77, and 100 meters.
-Lately at Sanners we've been running a non-traditional "steel egg challenge" where the animal targets are replaced with small steel egg-shaped targets which are shot at from a seated position.
-Additionally, the 100 meter targets have been moved to 100 yards due to range limitations.
-Typically rifles used are either bolt-action or semi-auto.
-It is very helpful to have your rifle sighting info for 40, 60, 77 meters and 100 yards prior to the match.
-Sighting shots are not allowed during the match; however, typically a short sighting-in period is offered prior to the match.
+A Rimfire Silhouette Match consists of shooting a total of 40 steel silhouette targets at four distances using a rimfire rifle.
+The ammunition used is generally limited to rimfire rounds such as .22L/S/LR to avoid damage to the steel targets, although other calibers may be approved by the match director on a case-by-case basis.
+Traditionally the match is shot with a scoped rifle in the standing position (although you can use iron sights if you're up for a serious challenge!) at different size animal silhouettes at 40, 60, 77, and 100 meters.
+Lately at SLSC we've been running a non-traditional benchrest-style "steel egg challenge" where 2" x 1 3/8" steel egg-shaped targets are used in lieu of animal targets and all shooting is done from benches in a seated position.
+Additionally, the 100 meter targets are shot at 100 yards due to range limitations.
+Typical rifles are either bolt-action or semi-auto although there are no restrictions on action type.
+It is very helpful to have your rifle sighted-in at 40, 60, 77 meters and 100 yards prior to the match.
+Sighting shots are not allowed once the match is underway but we do offer a short sighting-in period prior to the match.
 The match at SLSC is unsanctioned but generally follows NRA Rifle Silhouette rules.

 Where